-Rather, as we should reappropriate the custom, today is the feast of the first Christian martyr (leaving aside the unique deaths of John the Baptist, the last of the Old Testament prophets and first of the New, and of Christ Himself, Who is indeed a martyr, but not a Christian one, in that sense).
+Rather, as we should reappropriate the custom, today is the feast of the first Christian martyr (leaving aside the unique deaths of John the Baptist, the last of the Old Testament prophets and first of the New, and of Christ Himself, Who are indeed ‘witnesses’ to the truth, if the Truth can witness to Himself).

 Stephen, whose Greek name means ‘crown’, was blessed with that noble title of giving his life in witness to the truth that Christ came to reveal, to fulfill, perfect and purify the Old Covenant, which in so many hearts, including those of his murderers, had become hardened, sklerotes, quite literally, dried up, calcified, withered.

 As Isaiah prophesied, Behold, I will do a new thing; now shall it spring forth; shall ye not know it?
 I will even make a way in the wilderness, and rivers in the desert.
 (43:9)

 This watering is a spiritual fruitfulness, streams of living water flowing from the heart of Christ which would give them ‘hearts of flesh’, and from those who believe in Him (cf., John 7:38)

 As he was being stoned to death, Stephen, also one of the first Deacons in the Church, prayed for his persecutors, that this sin be not held against them.
 And his prayers were efficacious, for one of the instigators was none other than a ‘young man named Saul’, whose hardened heart would soon be burst upon in that flash of light, and who would become ‘Paul’, the ‘little one’, but one of the greatest of Apostles.